Ludeth/Portfolio/src/content/work_en/pdj.md

 - **Typography**: The artist selects suitable fonts or creates custom lettering to complement the logo's visual identity.
 They consider factors like readability, uniqueness, and how well the typography aligns with the overall design.
 Typography choices can significantly impact the logo's voice and character.
 <br />

-- **Feedback and Iteration**: Once the logo design is ready, the artist seeks feedback from the client or stakeholders.
+- **Feedback and Iteration**: Once the logo design is ready, the artist seeks feedback from the client.
 They present the design options, explaining the reasoning behind each.
 Feedback is obtained, and iterations are made based on the input received.
 This feedback loop may continue until a final design is approved.
 <br />

 - **Finalization**: After incorporating all the necessary changes and feedback, the artist finalizes the logo design.
 They package the logo in different file formats, ensuring it is usable across various platforms and sizes.
 Typically, a finalized logo package includes vector files (such as .ai or .eps) for scalability and raster files (such as .png or .jpeg) for immediate use.

 ## The final result
-Overall, a creative artist invests time and effort into understanding the brand and creating a logo that represents its essence, values, and aspirations.
+Overall, an artist and designer invests time and effort into understanding the brand and creating a logo that represents its essence, values, and aspirations.
 They employ research, creativity, and design principles to craft a visually appealing and meaningful logo.

 <img src="/assets/contentimg/logoj.png">

 ### Different styles
 In order to achieve better results, I strive to create distinct variations for each logo.
+Logo variants allow the brand to be adapted to different situations and contexts.
+In addition, logo variants can be used to differentiate the brand in different sites or market segments.
 <script defer src="https://unpkg.com/img-comparison-slider@7/dist/index.js"></script>
 <link rel="stylesheet" href="https://unpkg.com/img-comparison-slider@7/dist/styles.css" />